blomqvist/thesis/Report/report.md

 The Data Length Code (DLC) tells the receiving end how many bytes of data to expect.
 The maximum bytes of data you can send in one frame are 8.

-\newpage
+The CANopen protocol follows the _CENLEC EN 50325-4 standard_ [3].
+The protocol software layers the transmit and receive communication tasks, as seen in _Figure 2_.
+The messages being transmitted over the bus are called objects.
+The objects contain the actual data.
+The actual creating and packing of these objects are layered using predefined software routines in the Company's system.

+![Ferreira and Fonseca [3]](Images/CANopen.png)

+The CANopen protocol is a very flexible solution for real-time applications since it provides pre-defined application objects, ready for use out of the box.
+One of such objects is the process data object (PDO) which is intended for real-time data transfers.
+In the truck system the PDO is the most frequently used object and our impelmentation will focus on this object as well.

 ###2.2.1 Communication function codes
 In the CANopen protocol each CAN frame is mapped to a certain function code.
-The first four bits of the COB-ID represents the function code so that critical frames are automatically given higher priority.
+The first four bits of the COB-ID represent the function code so that critical frames are automatically given higher priority.
 Multiple function codes are used; Network Management (NMT), Service Data Object (SDO), Process Data Object (PDO) and Emergency Object (EMCY).
 The more important objects are given a lower function code value and thus are prioritized during communication.
 In addition to the function code priority, the rest of the COB-ID is used to prioritize among the individual frames within the same function code.

 **NMT:** The NMT function code is used to change device states.
 Our implementation does not use this function code.
 The states which may be requested are (hexadecimal address and _name_):